 More information on the Intel Microcode update format is available, although we're treating it as a black box.
 As long as it is measured, we don't care too much for now.

-The Startup ACM doesn't have a length in this table, so it must be encoded in the entry itself.
-There appears to be a 512-byte public key at offset 0x80 with an exponent of 17 (0x11) and a 512-byte signature.
+The ACM format is defined in the Intel TXT Software Development Guide (section A.1).
+The Startup ACM doesn't have a length in the FIT table,be encoded in the entry itself at offset 0x18.
+The entry point offset into the ACM is at offset 0x34. and there appears to be a 512-byte public key at offset 0x80 with an exponent of 17 (0x11) and a 512-byte signature.
 This does not appear to match the hash in the boot guard profile, but the same 512-byte key appears in the Boot Policy in the FIT (at offset 0x2080).

 Early device memory mappings (copied from Intel's "BIOS Memory Map"):